-There are few things sweeter in life than summer in the Mediterranean.
+There are few things sweeter in life than a summer in the Mediterranean for a family vacation or honeymoon experience.
 The sea breeze, turquoise waters, and the impeccable fortified old towns can easily entice travelers.
 But Croatia and its tiny neighbor, Montenegro, offer much more than postcard-perfect pebbly beaches and old towns that are featured on television.
 These Balkan gems offer pristine mountains, picturesque islands, cascading waterfalls, and monasteries impossibly perched inside of cliffs.
-I spent three weeks traveling through Croatia and Montenegro, and I’ve highlighted the top must-visit places:
+I spent three weeks traveling through Croatia and Montenegro, and I’ve highlighted the top must-visit places for those looking for a luxury travel experience.

 Perhaps the region’s most famous attraction, Dubrovnik is renowned for a very good reason.
 The fortified old town, featuring marble streets and baroque buildings, has a wall that you can actually circle around, as well as nearby beaches where you can lounge afterward in the azure sea.